fivesixty/notepages/README.md

     npm install express mongoose jade sass underscore

 The client editor uses the [Ace][8] editor by Mozilla/Ajax.org with a custom MarkdownMode.
-Icons used are from the [Retina Display Icon Set](http://blog.twg.ca/2010/11/retina-display-icon-set/).
+Some icons used are from the [Retina Display Icon Set](http://blog.twg.ca/2010/11/retina-display-icon-set/).
+Editor icons are from the Fugue set, Copyright © [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).

 The database configuration is trivial and at the top of the `server.js` file.
 Running `node server.js` will start the server listening on port 8080 or 8888 depending on what I pushed last.